 Your FireStick is now ready.
 I will now explain how to enable CEC on your TV.

 Note: I will explain this process on a Toshiba TV.
 The UI and controls will vary from brand to brand.
 However, the general process should be similar.

-We can set up the FireStick remote to control the TV now, as CEC has been enabled on both devices.
+We can now set up the FireStick remote to control the TV, as CEC has been enabled on both devices.

 Part 2: Connecting the FireStick Remote to TV

 1. Click on the home button on your FireStick remote to go back to the home screen.
 Click on settings again.